 Furthermore, vinyl wall cladding offers good insulation properties.
 It can help improve the energy efficiency of a building by reducing heat transfer through the walls.
 This can lead to potential energy savings and increased comfort for occupants.

 Vinyl cladding is also known for its affordability.
 Compared to some other cladding materials, it is generally more cost-effective, both in terms of the initial installation and long-term maintenance expenses.
 This affordability makes it accessible to a wide range of budgets and projects.

 It’s important to note that some concerns have been raised regarding the environmental impact of vinyl cladding.
 The production and disposal of vinyl can have environmental consequences, including the release of toxic chemicals.
 However, advancements have been made in the industry to improve the sustainability of vinyl cladding, such as the development of more eco-friendly manufacturing processes and recycling initiatives.

 Natural stone cladding is available in sandstone, bluestone, slate, and quartzite diversities.
 Exterior wall cladding in natural stone is great for feature walls, pool areas, retaining walls, stairwells, and fireplaces along with around columns and fountains.

 Select a natural stone that harmoniously matches your setting.
 High-density stones will attract less water, and decelerate discoloration.
 Natural stone cladding in darker shades is easier to protect as the dirt won’t be visible easily.
 However, lighter colors will require frequent wash-downs to stop staining.

 Natural stone or tile cladding is precious for modern homes with its influential appeal.
-Natural stone is also very endurable, acts as a great insulator, have resilience against severe weather, resists fire, resists abrasions and scratches, and can be easily sustained.
+Natural stone is also very endurable, acts as a great insulator, has resilience against severe weather, resists fire, resists abrasions and scratches, and can be easily sustained.

-10. Metal cladding: COLORBOND cladding
+8. Metal cladding